Statutory Rape Charges Carry Serious Consequences

-States nationwide have criminalized sexual conduct between an older person a minor.
+States nationwide have criminalized sex between an older person and a minor.
 Initially, these statutory rape laws were enforced to discourage teenage pregnancies and to force fathers to support their children born out of wedlock.
 Unfortunately, these laws have penalized many people who do not fall into either of these categories, resulting in life-altering convictions.

 Even if a minor consents to sexual activity, the consequences can be disastrous for the older person because in Ohio.
 Under Section 2907.04 of the Ohio criminal code, it is unlawful for anyone age 18 or older to have sexual conduct with another who is not their spouse when the offender knows that the person is aged 13 or older, but less than 16 years of age.
 A conviction for this kind of charge can result in a fourth-degree felony and compulsory sex offender registration.

 If the offender is less than four years older than the other party, then unlawful sexual conduct of a minor is a first-degree misdemeanor.
 For example, if the younger person was 15 years of age and the offender was 18 years of age, then the offender would be guilty of a misdemeanor in the first degree.

 If the offender was 10 or more years older than the younger person, then unlawful sexual conduct with a minor is considered a third-degree felony.
 If the offender was previously convicted for having unlawful sex with a minor, then the offense is prosecuted as a second-degree felony.

 If you are being accused of having sex with a minor and you are over 18 years of age, then we urge you to contact our office right away to discuss the details of your case.
 You schedule your free consultation with a lawyer by calling us at 740-513-4830.
 Se habla español.